Posts Tagged ‘social media’

 Wednesday, November 16th, 2011

 virtual-or-real-2Being on the computer is not necessarily sin any more than reading a book is sin.
-People go overboard on book reading and forget to spend time with their children.
-Then they regret their lives just as much as a computer junky when all is said and done.
-Book reading can be idolatry just as much as the computer can be.
-Anything that keeps us from doing what God wants us to do is idolatry.
+Some people go overboard on book reading and forget to spend time with their children, but nobody talks about that.
+Excessive time waste is what we eventually regret.

 My problem is distraction.
-God might prompt me to get onto the computer, and I write this deep spiritual article that surprises me and convicts me.
+God might prompt me to get onto the computer, and I write this deep spiritual article that surprises and convicts me.
 But then other things on the computer call my attention, and without thinking, I go off into cyberspace.
-That is my downfall.
 That is where my time wastage occurs.
 Yet even then, I sometimes stumble upon a blog where I’m able to spiritually encourage another mom, and God uses it anyway.
 But that’s not to justify my distraction.
-It’s to say that the line is fuzzy, and maybe I was supposed to hop around in cyberspace, or maybe that God used it for my good and His glory despite the fact that I had my priorities wrong.
+It’s to say that the line is fuzzy, and maybe I was supposed to hop around in cyberspace, or maybe that God used it for His glory despite the fact that I had my priorities wrong.

 You know, like the times when you sin by yelling at your kid.
 But then you go back and apologize, and you end up having a deep spiritual conversation that could never have occurred had you not yelled in the first place.
 Yeah, like that.